dadi/api/docs/extensionApi.md

 ## Notes

-On top of routes for collections and endpoints, some middleware is added by Serama for use internally, these include -
+On top of routes for collections and endpoints, some middleware is added by DADI API for use internally, these include -

 * [body-parser](https://github.com/expressjs/body-parser).
 The `json` and `text` middlewares are used
 * A request logger middleware is added